Yajie-Zhang/ALN-Ultra/README.md

 ## Data source
 The original source of video and image data can be download from [[Zenodo]](https://zenodo.org/records/15003119). <br>
-We also provide the extracted npy files of all video at [[video]](https://drive.google.com/drive/folders/188LpUn-xj0n8HEgvKjCIvw-RJZPa7SIX?usp=sharing).
+We also provide the extracted npy files of all videos at [[video]](https://drive.google.com/drive/folders/188LpUn-xj0n8HEgvKjCIvw-RJZPa7SIX?usp=sharing).
 Each frame in the video modality is resized to 128 px × 200 px to ensure fair comparisons, with 50 frames uniformly sampled from each video.

 ## Training for video/image
 Select a method for video/image analysis, such as video_c3d/Conv3D or image-classification-master/Conv2D, then conduct the following command: